Analysis of Potential Recreational Water Contamination with Fecal Indicator Bacteria

 College of Arts and Sciences

 Ushuhuda, E., Merkel, E., Talbert, C., Velez, A., Lecher, A. L., & Korte, C. S. (2019, March 26).
-Analysis of potential recreational water contamination with fecal indicator bacteria.
-Poster presented at the College of Arts and Sciences Student Symposium, Lynn University, Boca Raton, FL.
+Analysis of potential recreational water contamination with fecal indicator bacteria [Poster presentation].
+College of Arts and Sciences Student Symposium, Lynn University, Boca Raton, FL, United States.